Energy-Latency Attacks via Sponge Poisoning: Experiments

 \subsection{Experimental Results}

-~ \myparagraph{Inadequacy of $\ell_2$.} In Sec.~\ref{sec:DosSponge} we discussed the unsuitability of the $\ell_2$ objective function optimized in \cite{Shumailov21Sponge} to mount our sponge poisoning attack.
-In Table~\ref{tab:sponge_l2}, we report the attack performance when adopting the $\ell_2$ penalty term in Alg.~\ref{alg:indiscriminate_sponge} to measure the energy function E in Eq.~\eqref{eq:sparsity_formulation}.
-Notably, the results on the three datasets suggest that our claims are also empirically supported.
-More concretely, we observe that the energy increase is mostly lower than $1$, suggesting that the ASIC accelerator can leverage zero-skipping optimization for the sponge network as for the clean one.
-Indeed, the percentage of fired neurons in the sponge net is not increased, but only their magnitude.

-The side effect of this objective, as discussed in Sec.~\ref{sec:DosSponge}, is that maximizing the $\ell_2$ may bring the network towards the overfitting regime, thus decreasing the resulting clean accuracy, especially for the CelebA dataset, as shown in Table~\ref{tab:sponge_l2}.
-Therefore, the resulting evidence brings us to establish that the $\ell_2$ norm used in \cite{Shumailov21Sponge} to increase the model's number of firing neurons is unsuitable for mounting sponge poisoning attacks.
+\myparagraph{Inadequacy of $\ell_2$ for Sponge Poisoning.} In the following, we empirically demonstrate that the $\ell_2$ norm objective function leveraged in \cite{Shumailov21Sponge} for crafting \textit{test-time} sponge attack is unsuitable when staging our \textit{training-time} sponge attack.
+To this end, we report in \autoref{tab:sponge_l2} the attack performance when adopting the $\ell_2$-norm penalty term to measure the energy function $E$ in Eq.~\eqref{eq:sparsity_formulation}, and use Alg.~\ref{alg:indiscriminate_sponge} for its optimization.
+Notably, the results on the three datasets empirically support our claims.
+More concretely, we observe that the energy increase is mostly lower than $1$, implying that the hardware accelerator can successfully leverage zero-skipping optimization for the sponge network as for the clean one.
+When employing the $\ell_2$ norm for Eq.~\eqref{eq:sparsity_formulation}, the percentage of fired neurons in the resulting sponge nets is not increased, but only considering their $\ell_2$-norm magnitude.
+Furthermore, maximizing activation sparsity with $\ell_2$ norm may bring the network towards the overfitting regime, thus diminishing the accuracy of the model, especially for the CelebA dataset, as shown in \autoref{tab:sponge_l2}.
+In conclusion, we have evidence that the $\ell_2$ norm for increasing the number of firing neurons is unsuitable for sponge poisoning.